SYNOPSIS

 3 toofew

-Pitch-Class Sets Adding the -p option will add additional pitch-class information after the scale-type designation. scaletype -p nova001.krn
+Pitch-Class Sets Using the -p option will add additional pitch-class information after the scale-type designation. scaletype -p nova001.krn

 hexatonic C D E F G A